 We may experience problems with the operation of our current information technology systems or the technology systems of third parties on which we rely, as well as the development and deployment of new information technology systems, any of which could adversely affect, or temporarily disrupt, all or a portion of our operations until resolved.
 For example, in 2016, we began implementing new enterprise resource planning ("ERP"), business process management software in order to better manage our business and automate many back office functions with the goal of improving our internal controls over financial reporting on a consolidated basis.
-The full system migration is expected to be completed by the end of 2018, however, until the system reaches full implementation, distortions may occur.
+The full system migration was expected to be completed by the end of 2018, however, until the system reaches full implementation, distortions may occur.
 Prior to the adoption of these new systems, certain control functions were managed manually, without the use of technology, including the provisioning for landfill closures and judicial deposits, thus subjecting these processes to a high degree of human error.
 Accordingly, the process of automating these processes will require constant monitoring and potentially adjustments during the phase-in period.
-We cannot assure you that technological failures will not occur as a result of the ongoing implementation of this new system, could affect our ability to realize projected or expected cost savings and improve our controls as anticipated.
+We cannot assure you that technological failures will not occur as a result of the ongoing implementation of this new system that could result in distortions and other problems.
+Inabilities and delays in implementing new systems, as well as the possibility of human failure when dealing with new systems, could affect our ability to realize projected or expected cost savings and improve our controls as anticipated.
 Additionally, any systems failures could impede our ability to timely collect and report financial results in accordance with applicable laws.